ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 For more information about the command options, see [`ibmcloud is share-update`](/docs/vpc?topic=vpc-vpc-reference#share-update).

-### Deleting file shares and mount targets from the CLI
+### Deleting file shares, accessor share bindings, and mount targets from the CLI
 {: #delete-share-targets-cli}

-Before you delete a file share, make sure that it is [unmounted](#fs-mount-unmount-vsi) from all virtual server instances and that all mount targets that belong to the file share are [deleted](#delete-mount-target-cli).
+Before you delete a file share, make sure that it is [unmounted](#fs-mount-unmount-vsi) from all virtual server instances and that all mount targets that belong to the file share are [deleted](#delete-mount-target-cli).If your file share is shared with another account, delete the accessor bindings before you delete the share.
 Also, if the file share has a replica file share, you must remove the replication relationship.
 For more information, see [Remove the replication relationship from the CLI](/docs/vpc?topic=vpc-file-storage-manage-replication&interface=cli#fs-remove-replication-cli).

 1. Locate the file share that you want to delete by listing all the file shares with the `ibmcloud is shares` command.